Lewismwaz/Website-to-Apk-Android-Studio/README.md

 ```java
 private static final String WEBSITE_URL = "https://lewismwaz.co.ke/index.php"
 ```
-and replace `https://lewismwaz.co.ke/index.php` with the actual link to the root/home of your website (First page users should see upon visiting the site).
+and replace `https://lewismwaz.co.ke/index.php` with the actual link to the root/home of your website (First page users should see after the splash screen loads).

 (c).
 Navigate to the code:
 ```java